1. What is a correlated subquery?

 clause to filter rows based on conditions that depend on each row from the

 outer query.
-They can also be used in the HAVING
+They can also be used in the HAVING clause for

 similar filtering of grouped data.

-4. Can I use a correlated subquery with EXISTS
+4. Can I use a correlated subquery with EXISTS?

-Yes, EXISTS
+Yes, EXISTS is often

 used with correlated subqueries to test if a certain condition is true for any